Mercer County Criminal Defense Lawyers

 Criminal charges can have life altering consequences attached to them, whether it is the possibility of having to serve years in jail, or the loss of your driver’s license.
 That’s why when facing criminal prosecution experienced and aggressive legal representation is an absolute must.

-If you or a loved one are facing charges in a Mercer County court, the attorneys at Clark & Clark are exactly what you need on your side.
+If you or a loved one are facing charges in a Mercer County court, the attorneys at Clark, Clark & Noonan, LLC. are exactly what you need on your side.
 With more than 35 years of criminal trial experience our attorneys will put their experience to work evaluating the evidence in your case, safeguarding your constitutional rights, and advising you on the best path to protect your record.

 Difference Between Indictable Cases Pending in Mercer County Superior Court and Disorderly Persons Offenses Heard in Mercer County Municipal Courts